 Deusa Community Village

 Eco-Community Homestay to Deusa village is an off the beaten trails situated in the eastern part of Nepal, 240 km away from the capital Kathmandu.
 It covers a huge area and is at an elevation between 1,000m to 2,100 m.
-The village is inhabited mostly by the Thulung Rai people though there are some other groups like Tamang, Magar, Newar, Kshetri, who reside in the village.
-Tamang people are in upper part however some families are found in the middle part of the village as well.
-Likewise, another caste/ethnic groups like Rai, Chhetri, Dalits, and Newar are both in the middle and lower part of the Village Development Committee.
+The village inhabited mostly by the Thulung Rai people though there are some other groups like Tamang, Magar, Newar, Kshetri, reside in the village.
+Tamang people are in the upper part however some families live in the middle part of the village as well.
+Likewise, other castes/ethnic groups like Rai, Chhetri, Dalits, and Newar are both in the middle and lower part of the Village Development Committee.

 Deusa Community Homestay program encompasses comprehensive activities such as experiencing a different culture, interacting with local people, village tours, nature trails hike, performances, learning farming techniques, visiting local schools, experience local cuisine, engaging in different activities that help to contribute to the communities.